 What are Quick Weaves?

-Quick weaves are a hairstyle in which hair extensions are glued to a protective wig cap that is already being worn prior to bonding the hair to your head.
-Quick weaves were designed to be a faster method of installing weaves, cutting the installation time in half.
+Quick weaves are a hairstyle in which hair extensions are glued to a protective wig cap that is already being worn before bonding the hair to your head.
+Quick weaves were designed to be a faster method of installing weaves, cutting the installation time half.

 While installing a sew-in weave can take upwards of four tedious and long hours, quick weaves take roughly one and a half to two hours—the perfect method for women on the go!

-To make them even more convenient, quick weave hairstyles can easily be done either at home or by a professional beautician.
+Quick weave hairstyles can easily be done either at home or by a professional beautician to make them even more convenient.
 As with sew-in weaves, quick weaves can be of human hair, synthetic hair, or a mixture of both.
 Quick weaves can also vary in texture.
 One of the most iconic quick weave hairstyles in a straight-ended bob, for instance.
 Others include curly manes, half-up-half-down dos, color-blocking hairstyles, and short looks.

 How to Install Quick Weaves?